At Maynooth University students are at the heart of everything we do.

 88% of last year’s graduates have gone on to secure employment or pursue further studies according to the HEA’s first destinations report, 2015.

-The University’s Career Development Centre offers a range of resources to help you make key decisions about your career path.
+The University’s Careers Service offers a range of resources to help you make key decisions about your career path.
 The range of services include:

 - On Campus Recruitment events for employers recruiting Maynooth University Graduates